tomasblomgren/fst-website-pp4/README.md

 ## User stories
 - As a user i want to be able to create a profile to access the website
-- As a user i want to be able to view content that interests me
+- As a user i want to be able to view content that interests the user
 - As a user i want to upvote posts
 - As a user i want to be able to comment under posts to share my thoughts and opinions
 - As a user i want to create posts that can include pictures and text